Arya-UMD/etl_dataengineering-project/README.md

 Initially, our focus was on utilizing the APIs and data sources from Cricbuzz.
 However, as we delved into our other project involving Football APIs, we realized the potential for completing the Cricbuzz project as well.
 Although our data pipeline was only halfway implemented initially, we have made significant strides and gained valuable insights, particularly in the implementation of Looker Studio.

-Note: The recent commits indicate the files which were committed as part of a feature branch in the repository (https://github.com/hramac/INST767_Big-Data-Infrastructure/tree/harshitha/cricbuzz_data).

 ![IMG-20240510-WA0005](https://github.com/Arya-UMD/etl_dataengineering-project/assets/152458007/d8a368ca-5d08-4575-a123-55e884e6de3a)
 **Introduction**